fvdhoef/ice-dip/README.md

 This is a small FPGA board containing the Lattice iCE40 UltraPlus 5K FPGA.

+NOTE: At this moment this design is untested.

 ## Features
 - Lattice ICE40UP5K-SG48I FPGA, 5K logic elements, 15KB+128KB embedded block RAM
 - DIP40 form factor with machined pin headers for easy integration in retro computer designs.